vtphan/plot-tutorial/README.md

-# ggplot very basic tutorial
+# Basic data analysis and visualization

 This tutorial shows how to do basic data analysis using R/ggplot2.
 If you want to use already-created tools for quick data analyses, go [here](utilities).